Adam’s Rib (1949) dir. George Cukor

 w/ Ida Lupino, Elsa Lanchester, Edith Barrett, Isobel Elsom, Louis Hayward, Evelyn Keyes, Emma Dunn, Clyde Cook, Queenie Leonard

-This obscure gem is based on the Broadway play by Reginald Denham and Edward Percy that was based on a true story about a spinster housekeeper who does what’s required to protect her childlike sisters.
-Ida Lupino, who considered herself the poor man’s Bette Davis, is formidable as dark-browed Ellen, companionable housekeeper to Miss Fiske (Elsom) in a remote moorland manor.
+This obscure gem is based on the Broadway play by Reginald Denham and Edward Percy.
+The play itself was based on a true story about a spinster housekeeper who does what’s required to protect her childlike sisters.
+Ida Lupino, who considered herself the poor man’s Bette Davis, is formidable as dark-browed Ellen, companionable housekeeper to Miss Fiske (Isobel Elsom) in a remote moorland manor.
 Ellen’s sisters come to visit—and don’t leave.
 Nowhere else will have them.
 Louisa seems as innocent as the white bird decorating her hat, played by Edith Barrett (I Walked with a Zombie, Molly and Me).
 While the hoarding Emily is brattish and cruel, her opinions like well-aimed darts, played by Elsa Lanchester (Bride of Frankenstein, Willard).
 They prove to be as id-driven as Ellen is repressed and Miss Fiske wants them out of her house.
-Ellen’s nephew (Hayward) drops in to complicate matters, too smart for his own good.
+Ellen’s nephew (Louis Hayward) drops in to complicate matters, too smart for his own good.
 The plot is cloistered and centrifugal, the setting gothic, and the aesthetic noir.
-From the director of several Rita Hayworth films (including Gilda) and eventually remade as The Mad Room (1969).
 Beautifully filmed by George Barnes (Oscar-winner for Hitchcock’s Rebecca).
 The New York Times praised the film, especially Ida Lupino: “Give Ida Lupino the largest measure of credit, for her role is the clue to the suspense.
 Perhaps she is too slight to portray the stolid threat that lay in Flora Robson’s original [Broadway] performance, but she is none the less the thin ribbon of intensity that makes the film hair-raising.”
+From the director of several Rita Hayworth films (including Gilda); remade, garishly, as The Mad Room (1969) with Stella Stevens and Shelley Winters.

 Ladies of the Jury (1932) dir.
 Lowell Sherman